JacobTaylor3/Docker-Lab-Milestone-1/README.md

 2. Select `Bridged: Connected directly to the physical network`
 3. Click OK, start the VM

-After booting, the Windows VM will get a DHCP address on the same subnet as your Linux host.
-Verify connectivity:
+After booting, verify the VM can reach the host:
 ```cmd
 ping <linux-host-ip>
 ```

----

 ### Alternative: Host-Only (isolated lab, no internet on VM)

-Use this if you want the VM isolated from your wider network.
-The VM can only reach the Linux host, not the internet.

 **VirtualBox:**
 1. Go to **File → Tools → Network Manager** and ensure a Host-Only network exists (e.g. `vboxnet0`, typically `192.168.56.0/24`)